Orange-OpenSource/a11y-guidelines/web_EN/inputs/md/fondamentaux-tech.md

 **When: ** during conception to content writing and development.

 **Description: **
-Provide the user with status messages that give him feedback on the action he has just completed.
+Provide the assistive technology user (<abbr>AT</abbr>) with status messages that give him feedback on the action he has just completed without receiving focus.

 **Checklist: **
-   Contextual messages must be perceived by anyone using a <abbr>AT</abbr> (speech synthesis) without taking focus on the message.
+Important information for the user but without change of context (no opening of a new window, no focus, no modification of the content or viewport) must be perceived via properties and roles (<abbr>ARIA</abbr>) by anyone using <abbr>AT</abbr> without the focus on the message.

-   A status message or pop-up message can be & nbsp ;:
+A status or pop-up message can be:
-- a message that gives the user information on the result of an interaction (ex: Your request has been taken into account)
+- a message that gives the user information on the result or the success of an action (ex: Your request has been taken into account)
 - a waiting message that indicates that the triggered action is running and indicates an approximate wait time
+- an error message following a user interaction
-- a message that gives information on a change of context
+- a message that gives information without a change of context

+In <abbr>HTML</abbr>, the specific <abbr>ARIA</abbr> roles of type `alert`,` status`, `dialog`,` progressbar`, and so on. are ways to make these status messages accessible (to go further [Use ARIA for status, status, or context messages](./aria-status.html).

 **User Objective: **
     For all users, have feedback on the essential actions it performs.

-**Reference <abbr>WCAG</abbr>&nbsp;:**
+**Reference <abbr>WCAG</abbr>:**
 - <a href="https://www.w3.org/TR/WCAG21/#status-messages">4.1.3 Status Messages</a>

 <!--  This file is part of a11y-guidelines | Our vision of mobile & web accessibility guidelines and best practices, with valid/invalid examples.